2022 COVID-19 protests in China: Korla

 A video emerged of hundreds gathered in the prefecture's government office in Korla, calling "Lift the lockdown!".
-Like the protestors in Ürümqi, many of those protesting in Korla seemed to be of Han ethnicity.
+Like the protesters in Ürümqi, many of those protesting in Korla were reported to be of Han ethnicity.
 An official came out and promised that lockdowns would be eased; he was welcomed by the crowd.

 27 November

 Shanghai

 In Shanghai, the Associated Press saw some bystanders charged and tackled by police near an intersection where there had previously been protests, although the bystanders were not visibly expressing dissent.
 A protestor said police had tried to arrest him, but the crowd around him had pulled him free so he could escape.

 On 27 November, BBC News journalist Edward Lawrence was assaulted by Shanghai police, and detained for several hours.
 Footage circulated on social media showed Lawrence being dragged to the ground in handcuffs.
 The responding authorities stated that they arrested him "for his own good" so that he would not catch COVID-19 from the crowd.
-The BBC News press team rebuked those claims as not a credible explanation.
+The BBC News press team rebuked those claims as "not a credible explanation".

 A photograph appeared to show police removing the Ürümqi Road's street sign later that night.